Decoding Visual Experience and Mapping Semantics through Whole-Brain Analysis Using fMRI Foundation Models: Appendix / Supplemental Material

 \paragraph{Training Details.} For our training process, we consistently utilized a seed value of 42.
 We employed an Adam optimizer, setting the learning rate at $1 \times 10^{-4}$.
 The decay rates were configured differently for various components of the training: $0.03$ for the contrastive learning part and $0.02$ for the diffusion model training.
 The number of training steps was set to 50,000 for the contrastive learning phase and 200,000 for the diffusion model phase, for each individual model.
-In the case of universal model training, which involved data from four subjects, we quadrupled the training steps to accommodate the increased data volume. \paragraph{Compute.} All experiments were conducted on single GPU setups.
+In the case of universal model training, which involved data from four subjects, we quadrupled the training steps to accommodate the increased data volume.
+We also conducted hyperparameters search as described in Table~\ref{tab:training_hyperparams}.

+\paragraph{Compute.} All experiments were conducted on single GPU setups.
 For the contrastive learning phase, we utilized Tesla V100 GPUs with 32GB of memory, where the WAVE models were trained for approximately 6 hours.
 In contrast, training the decoding diffusion model required significantly more GPU memory and computational power.
 We used an A-100 GPU with 40GB for this purpose, with the training duration for individual subject decoding approximately 25 hours.
 For the universal decoding model, which includes data from four subjects, the training time was extended to nearly 80 hours.
 The model inference also involves a diffusion model and we used one A-100 GPU.
 For fMRI preprocessing, we only utilized cpu compute nodes.

 \paragraph{Clustering.} The self-supervised clustering method that we used is k-clustering after the encoded image features by CLIP.
 It is not easy to determine how many clusters we should use in the analysis.
-The datasets include broad range of image types and classes, and we also conducted the elbow analysis for better cluster numbers.
+BOLD5000 includes broad range of image types and classes, and we also conducted the elbow analysis for better cluster numbers.
 As we showed in Fig.~\ref{fig:elbow}, the sum of the squared distance is decreasing with larger cluster number.
 But there is no obvious elbow curve occurs even in 20 clusters.
 For better clustering analysis purpose, we used 5 clusters for our study.

 \paragraph{Metrics.} For the evaluation and analysis of our model, we employed various metrics, including the mean cosine distance between scenario text and training images.
 This metric is computed as described in Equation~\ref{form:mean_consine_distance}.
 We provide the Python scipy code~\citep{virtanen2020scipy} used for calculating the mean cosine distance for each scenario texts, as follows: